EugeneGarmash/money-counter/README.md

 to avoid AppMainButton__AppMainButton you should play with webpack config file*/ using linter with custom settings
 5) Fix readme
+6) Remove all ts ANY
+7) convert to TS

 5)
   Redux toolkit - slices